Global talent.

 Time commitment

-3 to 4 hours per week, including a weekly session (usually on Saturdays) and some team collaboration in between.
+3 to 4 hours per week and some team collaboration in between.

-Laak is home to people from many different backgrounds and cultures.
-The neighbourhood also hosts a growing network of community initiatives, residents and organisations that are actively working on improving their environment and strengthening the community.
+Laak is home to people from many different backgrounds and cultures, and to a growing network of community initiatives, residents, and organisations working to improve the environment and strengthen the community.

-At the same time Laak faces challenges that are shared by many urban neighbourhoods.
-Issues such as energy affordability, access to healthy and sustainable food, climate resilience and the quality of public space affect everyday life for many residents.
+At the same time, the neighbourhood faces common urban challenges that impact residents’ lives, including energy affordability, access to healthy and sustainable food, climate resilience and the quality of public spaces.

-Tech for Impact welcomes international residents in The Hague who want to use their time, skills, and creativity to push community projects forward.
+Tech 4 Impact welcomes international residents of The Hague who want to volunteer their time, skills, and creativity to support local projects.

 However, people from other backgrounds who are interested in contributing to social and environmental challenges are equally welcome to participate!

-Tech for Impact contributes to several of the United Nations Sustainable Development Goals, translating global ambitions into local action in The Hague.
-In particular we contribute to the following local impact goals:
+Tech 4 Impact contributes to several of the United Nations’ Sustainable Development Goals, translating global ambitions into local action in The Hague.
+In particular, we contribute to the following local impact goals:

 Industry, Innovation and Infrastructure